SSRRizvi/react-router-applicaton/README.md

-#use below commonf to install the package
+#use below commond to install the package

 yarn install

 #use the below commond to start application

 yarn start